tnware/django-entra-auth/docs/settings_ref.rst

 * **Unit**: hours
 * **Type**: ``integer``

-When starting Django, some settings are retrieved from the ADFS metadata file or the OpenID Connect configuration on the ADFS server.
+When starting Django, some settings are retrieved from the Entra ID OpenID Connect configuration.
 Based on this information, certain configuration for this module is calculated.

 This setting determines the interval after which the configuration is reloaded.
-This allows to automatically follow the token signing certificate rollover on ADFS.

 .. _create_new_users_setting: